Email orchestration for ecommerce

 The coordination layer that sits above individual triggered emails and decides which one a shopper actually receives

 This guide covers the four layers of email orchestration: cross-trigger conflict resolution, lifecycle routing, frequency caps and suppression, and measuring the orchestrated system rather than individual triggers.
-It assumes you already understand the trigger types themselves, the triggered emails guide and the abandoned cart playbook cover those.
+It assumes you already understand the trigger types themselves.
+The triggered emails guide and the abandoned cart playbook cover those.

 Why triggered emails alone aren't enough